 Understanding the Diagnosis and Treatment of Double Vision

 Double vision, or diplopia, can affect one or both eyes, and can be caused by various underlying conditions.
-At Broberg Eye Care in Austin, TX, accurate diagnosis is followed by the appropriate treatment to address the disorder.
-With years of experience, our qualified and knowledgeable doctors have built a reputation in our community for providing high-quality, compassionate care.
-No matter what your situation, we will do everything we can to resolve your vision issues so you can enjoy life again.
+At Broberg Eye Care, accurate diagnosis is followed by the appropriate treatment to address the disorder.
+Contact us today to learn more.

 Both eyes work together harmoniously to create depth of vision.
-When one element of this intricate system becomes problematic, it can result in diplopia.
+When one element of this intricate system falters, it can result in diplopia.
 There are a number of potential conditions that can lead to double vision.
 Some of these include:

 - Eye Infections: Certain infections, such as herpes or shingles, can exacerbate diplopia.